taylorPat/Documentations/04_python/package-management/uv.md

 ```

 > [!WARNING]
-> The locked version of the dependency will only change if necessary to satisfy the new constraints.
+> The locked version of the dependency (what is defined inside the lockfile) will only change if necessary to satisfy the new constraints.
 > To force the package version to update to the latest within the constraints, use `uv add "fastapi>=0.115.11" --upgrade-package fastapi`.
 > See https://docs.astral.sh/uv/concepts/projects/dependencies/#changing-dependencies